noveee/SinisterBot/README.md

 Usage notes and such to be added...

 ---
-## Adding
+## Drawing Board
-- CTF Queuing
+- Paging for CTF feed
-- Better RSS parsing
+- News paging that combines all sources
+- Condensing code further (reducing repetition in feed parsing mainly)
+- Automatic posting/refreshing